hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 The same technique of data analysis can be basically applied to any small dataset, which has timestamps in it.
-Having such a technique in mind can break through such barriers of lackluster default dashboards, while the data is availabe via api.
+Having such a technique in mind can break through such barriers of lackluster default dashboards, while the data is available via api.

 All in all it would be best to have a proper data platform where everything is already prepared to do such analysis easily, either with grafana, datadog, or something similar.
-When these preparations have not been made by your company, we hope the above approach can help you out in this sitation.
+When these preparations have not been made by your company, we hope the above approach can help you out in this situation.